camalot/streamerbot-actions/goal/Readme.md

 [![](https://i.imgur.com/jEj3vrPm.png)](https://i.imgur.com/9J0dYEw.mp4)

-This is [Streamer.Bot](https://streamer.bot) actions with overlay to track revenue for what a goal.
+This is [Streamer.Bot](https://streamer.bot) actions with overlay to track revenue for a goal.

 These actions can be imported in to streamer.bot from the file: `./goal.action`